Jonathan Winters: Comedy style and legacy

 Two of his most memorable characters, cranky granny "Maude Frickert" and bumpkin farmer "Elwood P. Suggins" ("I think eggs 24 hours a day"), were born from his early television routines.
-Robin Williams once told Playboy why Mr. Winters inspired him.
+Robin Williams once told Playboy why Winters inspired him.
 "It was like seeing a guy behind a mask, and you could see that his characters were a great way for him to talk about painful stuff," he said.
 "I found out later that they are people he knows—his mother, his aunt.
 He's an artist who also paints with words.
 He paints these people that he sees."

 Onstage and off, Winters was wildly unpredictable.
 He was often viewed by producers as a liability, leading to a scattershot, though memorable, film career.
 On television, his two self-titled variety shows displayed him in dazzling form as a sketch comic and impersonator.

 Winters was an inspiration for performers such as Johnny Carson, Billy Crystal, Tracey Ullman, Lily Tomlin, Steve Martin, Jim Carrey, and Jimmy Kimmel.
 Robin Williams credited Winters as his comedy mentor, and the two co-starred on Mork & Mindy.

 In a 1991 interview with the Los Angeles Times, Winters likened the entertainment industry to the Olympics, with actors standing on boxes to receive gold, silver, and bronze medals.
 Winters claimed, "I think my place is inside the box, underneath the guy receiving the gold medal.
 They're playing the national anthem and I'm fondling a platinum medallion."